Photovoltaic Solar Cells

 The silicon wafer of the photovoltaic solar cell facing the sun consist of the electrical contacts and is coated with an anti-reflective coating that helps absorb the sunlight efficiently.
 The electrical contacts provide the connection between the semiconductor material and the external electrical load, such as a light bulb or battery.
 When sunlight shines on a PV cell, photons of light strike the surface of semiconductor material and liberate electrons from the materials atom structure.
 Certain doping chemicals are added to the semiconductors composition to help to establish a path of the freed electrons.

 This creates a flow of electrons forming an electrical current which starts to flow over the surface of the photovoltaic solar cell.
 Metallic strips are placed across the surface of the photovoltaic cell to collect these electrons which forms the positive connection.
-The back of the PV cell, the side away from the incoming sunlight consists of a layer of aluminium or molybdenum metal which forms the negative connection to the cell.
-Then a photovoltaic solar cell has two electrical connections, one positive, on the top, and one negative, at the bottom.
+The back of the PV cell, the side away from the incoming sunlight, consists of a layer of aluminium or molybdenum metal which forms the negative connection to the cell.
+Then a photovoltaic solar cell has two electrical connections for conventional current flow, one positive, and one negative.

 However, there is a physical limit to the maximum current that a single photovoltaic solar cell can provide no matter how intense or bright the suns radiation is.
 This is called the maximum deliverable current and is symbolised as IMAX.
 The IMAX value of a single photovoltaic solar cell depends upon the size or surface area of the cell (especially the PN-junction), the amount of direct sunlight hitting the cell, its efficiency of converting this solar power into a current and of course the type of semiconductor material that the cell is manufactured from either silicon, gallium arsenide, cadmium sulphide, cadmium telluride etc.